jcnelson/pox4-signer-tool/README.md

 Make sure `clarity-cli` is in your `$PATH`.

+Finally, you will need `jq` and `sed`.
+These can be obtained from your package manager.
+It is overwhelmingly likely that `sed` is already installed, but you may need to install `jq` manually.

 ## 1. Generate a signer secret key

 Put this secret key into the file `signer.privkey`.
 For example: